Roineri5/MammoPhantomDetection/README.md

 for model 1 (Mammography ACR phantom detection), input format is *.dcm for model 2 (Mammography ACR phantom object detection), input file format is *.png, input image of phantom region should be cropped

+please complete the model requist form, and we will send you a download link via email.